BWV 25 Es ist nichts Gesundes an meinem Leibe

 1. Chorus [Dictum] (S, A, T, B) with instr. chorale

-There is nought of soundness within my body, for thou art angry, nor
+There is nought of soundness within my body, for thou art angry,

 2. Recit.
 (T)

-Now all the world is but a hospital,
+The entire world is but a hospital,

 Where mortals in their numbers passing count